-Join Mark Struthers for an in-depth discussion in this video Adding different VST instruments to remix existing performances, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Adding different VST instruments to remix existing performances, part of Learning Cubase Pro 8.

 - Let's pick up from where we left off.…This is the Bass line that we've created…from our existing audio recording.…This is the MIDI generated version…that is running through HALion Sonic…and channeled through MIDI Channel 1.…(bass guitar playing)…Okay, so that's that fretless patch,…but you'll remember that we set up on MIDI Channel 2…an Organ preset,…so if I come down here in the Inspector…and change from number 1…and take it to Channel 2,…this exact same MIDI file will now drive that Organ patch.…